mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 11 Now, back in terminal, type `npm start`.
 This will launch the script we've created in `package.json`.
 Cool!
 Awesome!!
 From now on, always start your project with `npm start`.
 12 Great!!
 You've just created a new route that responds with a simple string when someone/thing accesses it!
 And you've made your server to "automagically" reload on any change you make to files -- fantastic!

-## Let's have our route respond with HTML file, shall we?
+## Have our route respond with HTML file

 So far our routes have been responding with simple strings.
 That's useful to test things out, but that's not what we expect from our web site.
 We expect it to send HTML.
 Let's see how we can accomplish that.